Available in VPC

 imagePullSecrets:

-- name: my-harbor-secret # Previously created name of Docker Credential Secret
+- name: my-harbor-secret # Name of the Docker Credential Secret created in advance

 ...